-Check the cranberries after 8 hours.
-They should be fully dry but still > somewhat leathery or pliable. > - You won't be able to tell if the cranberries are fully dehydrated until > they have cooled.
-(You know how cookies crisp up after you take them out of > the oven?
-Same deal with dried fruit.)
-Once you think they are dry, turn off > the oven and take out the cranberries.
-Let them cool for 20 to 30 minutes. > - After the cooling-off period, tear one of the berries in half—there should > be no visible moisture along the break. > > Condition the Cranberries > > Even after the cranberries are correctly dried, there may still be some > residual moisture in the fruit that can go unnoticed.
-This shouldn't be > enough to prevent the fruit from being safely preserved and mold-free.
-But > you'll have a tastier, better product if you "condition" the dried fruit. > > - Put the dried, cooled cranberries into glass jars (or BPA-free food > storage containers) filling the jars only about 2/3 full.
-Cover the jars. > Shake the jars a couple of times a day for one week.
-This redistributes the > berries as well as any moisture they may still contain.
-If any condensation > shows up on the sides of the jars, your fruit isn't dried well enough yet > and it needs to go back into the dehydrator for a few hours. > - Once your dried cranberries are conditioned, store them in airtight > containers away from direct light or heat.
-It's OK to fully fill the jars at > this point; the 2/3 full was just for the conditioning phase when you needed > to be able to shake the pieces around.
+- Check the cranberries after 8 hours.
+They should be fully dry but still somewhat leathery or pliable.

+- You won't be able to tell if the cranberries are fully dehydrated until they have cooled.
+(This is similar to how cookies crisp up after they come out of the oven.)
+Once they seem dry, turn off the oven and take out the cranberries.
+Let them cool for 20 to 30 minutes.

+- After the cooling-off period, tear one of the berries in half—there should be no visible moisture along the break.

+Condition the Cranberries

+Even after the cranberries are correctly dried, there may still be some residual moisture in the fruit that can go unnoticed.
+This shouldn't be enough to prevent the fruit from being safely preserved and mold-free, but you'll have a tastier, better product if you "condition" the dried fruit.

+- Put the dried, cooled cranberries into glass jars (or BPA-free food storage containers) filling the jars only about 2/3 full.
+Cover the jars and shake a couple of times a day for one week.
+This redistributes the berries as well as any moisture they may still contain.
+If any condensation shows up on the sides of the jars, the fruit isn't dried well enough yet and it needs to go back into the oven for a few hours.

+- Once the dried cranberries are conditioned, store them in airtight containers away from direct light or heat.
+It's OK to fully fill the jars at this point.